highweb-ua/yii2-ip-ratelimiter/README.md

 ```
 public function behaviors()
 {
-	$behaviors = parent::behaviors();
+	return [
-	$behaviors['rateLimiter'] = [
+		'rateLimiter' => [
 			// Use class
-		'class' => \ethercreative\ratelimiter\RateLimiter::className(),
+			'class' => \highweb\ratelimiter\RateLimiter::className(),

 			// The maximum number of allowed requests
 			'rateLimit' => 100,

 			// The time period for the rates to apply to
 			'timePeriod' => 600,

 			// Separate rate limiting for guests and authenticated users
 			// Defaults to true
 			// - false: use one set of rates, whether you are authenticated or not
 			// - true: use separate ratesfor guests and authenticated users
 			'separateRates' => false,

 			// Whether to return HTTP headers containing the current rate limiting information
 			'enableRateLimitHeaders' => false,
+		]
 	];
-	return $behaviors;
 }
 ```